-Morgan Wharton and Caitlin Kennedy, B.A.
+Morgan Wharton and Caitlin Kennedy, Cancer Prevention and Treatment Fund

-Exercise is one of NRC’s seven recommended ways to maximize your health.
+Exercise is one of NCHR’s seven recommended ways to maximize your health.
 If you want to exercise but aren’t sure where to begin, we can help!
 If you feel like your daily life doesn’t allow you to get fit (not enough time, no money for a gym membership, etc.), we have some “work-arounds” that may help.

 Benefits of Exercise

-Everyone knows that exercise helps keep you healthy by preventing weight gain, but did you know that it also lowers your risk of heart disease, stroke, high blood pressure, unhealthy cholesterol, type 2 diabetes, colon cancer, breast cancer, and depression?
-Exercising to improve muscle strength improves balance, and reduces the risk of falling, fractures, and arthritis.
-Overall, regular exercise improves your chances of living a longer, healthier life1,2.
-Even people who have been diagnosed with cancer can benefit from exercise.
-Click here to read more how exercise can help cancer patients.
+Everyone knows that exercise helps keep you healthy by preventing weight gain, but did you know that it also lowers your risk of heart disease, stroke, high blood pressure, unhealthy cholesterol, type 2 diabetes, and depression?[1,2] In addition, a study published in 2020 reported that a physically active lifestyle is even associated with less likelihood of developing cancer, or of dying of cancer.
+Exercising to improve muscle strength also improves balance, and reduces the risk of falling, fractures, and arthritis.
+Overall, regular exercise improves your chances of living longer and helps you have a higher quality of life.

 The Centers for Disease Control and Prevention (CDC) recommend that adults should aim for 150 minutes of moderate-intensity exercise every week (such as walking quickly) or 75 minutes of high-intensity activity per week (such as running), plus two days of strength training (training with weights or resistance bands).
 If you haven’t been very active, start exercising at a low intensity, then slowly increase the amount and intensity of exercise each week.

 Regardless of your fitness goals, start small to avoid discouragement or burnout: if you set your initial goals too high and aim for perfection, you’ll be more likely to abandon your exercise plans before they improve your health.
 Follow these exercise routines from the CDC to create a balanced, varied routine.

 To prevent injury, always start your workout with a good warm up-short aerobic activity followed by dynamic stretching.
 Dynamic stretching involves moving different muscle groups through a full range of motion and is the best form of stretching before exercise because it warms up groups of muscles rather than individual muscles.
-Static stretching, such as holding a muscle in a position of resistance for up to 30 seconds, is helpful for improving flexibility and muscle imbalance over time, but is not beneficial just before exercising.4 Investing in good running shoes will also help with preventing injuries such as shin splints that can develop after running on hard surfaces with the wrong kind of footwear.
+Static stretching, such as holding a muscle in a position of resistance for up to 30 seconds, is helpful for improving flexibility and muscle imbalance over time, but is not beneficial just before exercising.
+Investing in good running shoes will also help with preventing injuries such as shin splints that can develop after running on hard surfaces with the wrong kind of footwear.

 Keeping track of your fitness goals and exercise can help you form a routine until exercise becomes a habit.
-If you don’t want to use mobile technology to keep track of your exercising, click here to check out some tools designed by the U.S. Department of Health & Human services for other ways to track your fitness goals and routines.
+If you don’t want to use mobile technology to keep track of your exercising, check out some tools designed by the U.S. Department of Health & Human services for other ways to track your fitness goals and routines.

 In addition to running- and movement-based exercise, weight training is very valuable.
 If you enjoy weight lifting, joining a gym can add a financial incentive to working out: if you’ve already paid for a membership, you’ll have more reason to go and get your workout in!
 If you need more motivation to get to the gym, check out GymPact – you can get paid just for completing workouts at your gym!
-If you aren’t sure how to use the machines in the gym, check out these instructional videos and these tips for better technique.
+If you aren’t sure how to use the machines in the gym, check out these instructional videos for better technique.

-Avoiding the risks of exercise
+Avoiding the Risks of Exercise

 While running and exercising outside, remember to apply sunscreen of SPF 30 or higher that offers full spectrum protection (protection against both UVA and UVB rays) and is water-resistant.
 Apply at least fifteen minutes before going outside to allow your skin to soak up the sunscreen.
 Reapply often-every two hours and after swimming and excessive sweating.
 You should also apply lip balm of at least SPF 30.
-This will reduce your risk of sunburn, skin cancer, and premature aging of the skin.7 Read more about running and skin cancer here.
+This will reduce your risk of sunburn, skin cancer, and premature aging of the skin.
+Read more about running and skin cancer here.

 Overtraining can put too much stress on the immune system and keep it from doing its job, which is to keep you from getting sick!
 People who overtrain put themselves at risk of developing illnesses like colds and the flu because their immune systems are “run down.”
 You may feel fatigued all the time, or find yourself getting injured.
 Some soreness and fatigue is a normal part of training, but if your discomfort becomes excessive, increase your rest/recovery time in between workouts.

 Regular endurance exercise may be risky, as well.
 Running more than 30 miles per week may lessen or erase the health benefits, including a longer life, which moderate levels of running provide.
-People who run a lot of marathons have been found to have higher levels of coronary plaque, a type of heart disease and a cause of heart attacks.9 Therefore, moderate levels of regular exercise are recommended.
+People who run a lot of marathons have been found to have higher levels of coronary plaque, a type of heart disease and a cause of heart attacks.
+Therefore, moderate levels of regular exercise are recommended.

 The Bottom Line